Idania del Río

 Idania del Río (born 1981) is a Cuban designer and graphic artist based in Havana, Cuba.
 She attended the Instituto Superior de Diseño Industrial (Higher Institute of Industrial Design) in Havana and graduated with a degree in Graphic Design and Visual Communication in 2004.

 Del Río's poster art has been featured in Cuban and international exhibitions, including designer Daniel Ryan Smith's 2007-2008 Seattle-Havana Poster Show, and Cuban curator Agapito Martínez's 2009 Ghost Posters and 2011 Últimas Escenas exhibits.

-Del Río opened Clandestina, the first independently run Cuban design shop, in Old Havana with Spanish business partner Leire Fernández in February 2015.
+Del Río opened Clandestina, the first independently-run Cuban design shop, in Old Havana with Spanish business partner Leire Fernández in February 2015.
 She was part of a group of Cuban business owners which met with U.S. President Barack Obama during his visit to Havana in April 2016.
-Del Rio and Clandestina were covered in the documentary "StartUp Cuba Episode 6: Clandestina - Cuba's First Independent Fashion Brand".

 Work

-Idania del Rio is part of a new wave in Cuba, an independent entrepreneur.
-An established artist, her idea was simple but incredibly effective: selling T-shirts, handbags, posters and more with a unique slant on modern Cuban life.Many of the clothes and cushion covers carry their line's increasingly recognisable slogans: "Actually I'm in Havana" and "99% diseño cubano" (99% Cuban design).Clandestina may be a small shop but they have big dreams.
-They're already in talks with a business partner in New York about selling their products outside the island.

-Founded in 2015 by designer Idania Del Rio, Clandestina is Cuba's first clothing brand, and a unique collective of designers, artists, and creators.
-All the products are designed by a team of artists based in Old Havana, sourced from whatever we can find, made wherever we need to make them, and brought to you however we can.

-Now, Clandestina is also the first Cuban brand to sell online to the rest of the world.
-Our products are designed in Cuba, but they are sourced, made and sold in the USA.
+Idania del Rio opened Clandestina in 2015, which sells T-shirts, handbags and posters with a unique slant on modern Cuban life, bearing slogans such as "Actually I'm in Havana" and "99% diseño cubano" (99% Cuban design).
+Clandestina is Cuba's first independent clothing brand, and a collective of designers, artists, and creators.
+All of its products are designed by a team of artists based in Old Havana.
+Clandestina is also the first Cuban brand to sell online to the rest of the world.
+Its products are designed in Cuba, but they are sourced, made and sold in the United States.